-Embracing a Comprehensive Safety Strategy
+The Need for a Holistic Safety Strategy

-Balancing Speed with Precision
+The Challenge of Balancing Speed and Precision

-The Iterative Nature of Planning
+Embracing the Iterative Nature of Safety Planning